-What matters most is for sick kids to live healthy and happy lives today and tomorrow.
-The purpose of the Children's Hospital Foundation (the Foundation) is to provide financial assistance that enables the delivery of world-class, evidence-based health outcomes that matter most to sick kids and their families across Queensland.
+What matters most is for children to live healthy and happy lives today and tomorrow.
+The purpose of the Children's Hospital Foundation (the Foundation) is to provide financial assistance that enables the delivery of world-class, evidence-based health outcomes that matter most to children and their families across Queensland.

-2.1 Priority areas
+11.3 Priority areas

-As the official charity of Children's Health Queensland (CHQ), the Foundation partners with CHQ to fund research and other grant initiatives that adhere to the research strategies and priorities identified in the Children's Health Queensland Hospital and Health Service Research Strategy 2013 - 2016.
+As the official charity of Children's Health Queensland (CHQ), The Foundation partners with CHQ to fund research and other grant initiatives that adhere to the research strategies and priorities identified in the Children's Health Queensland Hospital and Health Service Strategy.